geotrev/undernet/app/docs/collapsibles.md

 ## Focusable Content

-If you include links, buttons, or other focusable elements within collapsible content, it will get `tabindex="-1"` put on it to prevent focus by keyboards.
+If you include links, buttons, or other focusable elements within collapsible content, `tabindex="-1"` is added to those elements while the content is not visible to ensure keyboard navigation remains on visible elements only.

 ## Requirements